yhoffmann/Interpolation3D/README.md

 # Interpolation3D

-This repo allows for tricubic interpolation with arbitrary grid spacing.
+This class allows for tricubic interpolation with arbitrary grid spacing.